kmarkus/rFSM/doc/README.txt

   file, it can be very easily read by tools and reused.

-  The second and third line define two simple states which are part of the toplevel composite state. hello defines and exit function and world and entry function which are called when the state is exited/entered resp.
+  The second and third line define two simple states which are part of the toplevel composite state. hello defines an exit function and world an entry function which are called when the state is exited/entered resp.

   The next three lines define transition between these states.
 The